- Types of Investments Plans Based on Risk

 Low-risk investments are instruments which provide a fixed income and are also not affected by the volatile movements in the stock market.
 Investments included in this category are FDs, bonds, debentures etc. The common factor amongst all these investments is that they provide fixed returns and are not dependent on the stock market.

 For instance, a fixed deposit can be done for a varied time period, but there are certain instruments like government bonds and insurance policies which can provide better returns but have a longer lock-in period.

 The investor needs to carefully evaluate his/her risk profile from time to time in order to make suitable investments.

 These investments carry a higher-risk but are capable of offering high returns as well.
 There is also a component of ‘debt’ involved in such instruments which is dependent on the interest rates movement in the markets.
 The top products in this category are debt funds, balanced mutual funds and index funds.

 This category of investments includes stocks of companies listed in the stock exchange, equity mutual funds etc. These instruments carry a high degree of risk but at the same time can offer significant returns.
 Also, the tenure of such instruments is not fixed and can vary depending on the investor’s preference.

 Before making any investment, investors need to consider the outcome of their investment.
 For example, many investors invest their money for capital appreciation, some do it to ensure their financial security and wealth creation, etc.

 The ‘actual value’ via investment only comes when the investors make an informed decision on the type of investment product that would complete their requirements.

-By investing in some of the best investment plans in India, investors can achieve their financial goals within the specified period of time.
+By investing in some of the best investment plans in India, an early investor and a matured investor both can achieve their financial goals within the specified period of time.
 Furthermore, the key also lies in staying invested till the completion of the tenure of the plan.
+Even an NRI can invest in India in mutual funds along with other investment options.
 Let us discuss some of the best investment plans in brief: